S8A/s8a.github.io/_posts/2024-07-31-links-and-thoughts-007.md

 > I track the historical rise of West Europe by quantitatively analyzing the birth of notable people of science, and then I put it in context with other indicators of historical development.
 The data together show that West Europe had developmentally surpassed the rest of the world prior to 1500 A.D., before the establishment of overseas colonies or slavery.
 It is clear that the West's rise to global prominence has deeper roots than often suspected.
 {: .fst-italic.ps-4.border-start.border-5}

+The article's account of the rise of Western Europe is consistent with the argument of libertarian historian Ralph Raico in his essay [_The European Miracle_](https://mises.org/mises-daily/european-miracle).
+In the essay, Raico explains that the particular reason for Europe’s unprecedented rise was its high degree of decentralization of power and interjurisdictional competition in the Middle Ages, which resulted in few restrictions on private property and commerce, as well as the development of modern market institutions.

 ---

 ## _Pinpointing Jewish IQ_